 The bigger AA is the more authoritative it appears as a solution for alcoholism.
 This should attract more alcoholics to us, for in truth we attract very few and are successful with even fewer, even if we are the cheapest and best recovery resource on the market.
 Widening the net is very important.
-Also institutions, which are often keen to use AA as a maintenance program and send their customers to us after they have dried them out, may think of us more often, the bigger and more all-embracing we appear.
+Also institutions, which send their customers to us after they have dried them out, may think of us more often, the bigger and more all-embracing we appear.

 Doubts about AA’s claims not to be religious are held not only inside AA, but they are held externally, too, by various US courts.
 Truly embracing atheists is the best way I can think of to dispel these notions.

 We understand each other as alcoholics.
 It doesn’t matter what kind of alcoholics we are – atheists, agnostics, god-fearing – we all need each other to have an understanding audience for our shares and to help each other with the common problem of alcoholism.

 However there are some differences on the spiritual side between religious believers and non-believers that are best out in the open so that we don’t misunderstand each other.
 Religious believers are fully served by the Big Book whereas non-believers aren’t.
 That is where other books come in that help those who aren’t religious, and those who aren’t sure, in the AA program – and for those who are god-based to read to understand us better if they so desire.

 Further, the religiousness of AA is specifically Christian.
 More and more potential members, especially in non-Christian areas of the world, don’t feel strong identification with the Christian aspect of the original program.
 Many people who are not happy with the old text may find that a completely non-religious book makes it possible for them to do the program anyway.
 An Atheist’s Unofficial Guide to AA is meant to be a complementary portal into AA.